-Firstly it may surprise you to know that I've been to bed with this man twice recently and I still don't know for sure whether or not he has an ostomy!
-He kept his shirt on but under it I glimpsed some sort of strapping or band around his waist.
-At first I assumed it was some sort of athletic support for his back or stomach.
+Firstly, it may surprise you to know that I've been to bed with this man twice recently and I still don't know for sure whether or not he has an ostomy!
+He kept his shirt on but under it, I glimpsed some sort of strapping or band around his waist.
+At first, I assumed it was some sort of athletic support for his back or stomach.
 I could see he subtly wanted to keep it covered, so I didn't mention it - just as I didn't want him to mention my fat, saggy tummy.
-It was only the fact that he has crohn's and he said something about his butt being particularly clean - which I didn't think anything of at the time, but later put the 3 things together and wondered.
-So, then I googled crohn's and colostomies.
+It was only the fact that he has Crohn's and he said something about his butt being particularly clean - which I didn't think anything of at the time, but later put the three things together and wondered.
+So, then I googled Crohn's and colostomies.

-This is a man I had a fling with 15 yrs ago, and when we caught up recently the old attraction was still there and I went to bed with him - and his girlfriend.
+This is a man I had a fling with 15 years ago, and when we caught up recently, the old attraction was still there and I went to bed with him - and his girlfriend.
 Assuming I'm correct about him having an ostomy, it doesn't make any difference to the lust I feel for him - he's still the sexiest man I've ever met, even with a pouch, and even though he is in his early sixties.
-(I'm 44) It obviously hasn't put of his girlfriend of 20 yrs either, nor his wife, nor the other women he occasionally beds!
+(I'm 44) It obviously hasn't put off his girlfriend of 20 years either, nor his wife, nor the other women he occasionally beds!

 One more thing: If he had told me before we went to bed that he'd had a colostomy, I may have been turned/scared off - at least a little.
-(And if he'd told me he had an ileostomy I would not have know what he was talking about.)
-I would have envisoned a big fat tube leading to a large handbag-sized bag of poo (even though nothing was visible).
-Sorry, but I would have imagined that to be a bit gross, even though examining & testing stool samples used to be part of my job.
+(And if he'd told me he had an ileostomy, I would not have known what he was talking about.)
+I would have envisioned a big fat tube leading to a large handbag-sized bag of poo (even though nothing was visible).
+Sorry, but I would have imagined that to be a bit gross, even though examining and testing stool samples used to be part of my job.
 And I probably would have worried about the logistics of where that bag would be during sex - would it get in the way?
 Could it leak?
 Will I hurt him?
-And maybe, if I'm honest, maybe it would have made me think of him as a little less virile and older ( -hey he is 63 and I hadn't seen him for 15 yrs).
-But having been to bed with him before finding out I know now it's not an issue.
+And maybe, if I'm honest, maybe it would have made me think of him as a little less virile and older ( -hey he is 63 and I hadn't seen him for 15 years).
+But having been to bed with him before finding out, I know now it's not an issue.
 And having googled it, I now know the bags are small and discreet.

 Just a thought from someone who probably knows absolutely nothing about what she's talking about!